 We now identify the type of phone (landline, wireless, VoIP) based on the original issuance of the number.
 This is accurate for about 95% of numbers but will not correctly identify numbers that have ported from landline to wireless or vice versa.
 If you need to include identification of ported numbers, such as for importing into a robo-call system, we offer that via a 3rd party service for 1/2 cent per phone number.

-To order: 1) create a group of the targeted voters to identify their phones; 2) Add Prepaid Credits on the Subscription Info page in the amount of Group Total * 1/2 cent; 3) Email email@example.com with the Group Name to process
+To order: 1) create a group of the targeted voters you would like to run through the process; 2) Add Prepaid Credits on the Subscription Info page in the amount of Group Total * 1/2 cent; 3) Email firstname.lastname@example.org with the Group Name to process

 Improving Phone Quanitity and Quality